tmunongo/tmunongo/README.md

 I build things that live on the web.
 - Fullstack Developer.
   - Web and Mobile.
-  - JS/TS, PHP, Java, Rust, Go, and Python (if I have to).
+  - PHP, Go, Kotlin, and JS/TS.
 - I also write @ [My Blog](https://tawandamunongo.dev)

 ## My Stack